na-na-hi/renget/archive/rw4wzd.md

 ==[BxM] WE'RE PREGNANT==
 Minnie and Bobby announce that they're expecting.
 Also includes: the obligatory pregnancy test clip (+ Bobby crying and/or picking Minnie up), Minnie and Bobby informing their families, Minnie informing the clique over a call
 ==[HxH] A Day @ Challenger Agency==
 Hailey records herself visiting Hifumi's office.
-Everyone there is visibly terrified by her but are doing their best to put on a brave front before the camera.
+Everyone there is visibly terrified of her but are doing their best to put on a brave front before the camera.
 She later has lunch with Hifumi and ends the video there
 ==[HIVE] EOM Wrap-Up #96==
 The clique meets for brunch in Kyoto
 ##### MONTH n+1